 If it must travel, what is its approach to offsetting and investing in schemes that balance the impact of its travel on the environment?

-CEOs will be expected to have a clear understanding of these subjects and be able to describe to shareholders, investors and the media how the company deals with the situation today - and intends to manage the impact of its travel going forward.
+CEOs will be expected to have a clear understanding of these subjects and be able to describe to shareholders, investors and the media how the company manages the situation today - and intends to deal with the impact of its travel going forward.

-Previously, CEOs had little interest in the administrative detail of the travel programme - after all, the outside world has rarely asked them how the company books travel or, manages its airfare savings.
+Previously, CEOs had little interest in the administration of the company travel programme - after all, the outside world rarely asked them how travel is booked or airfare savings are achieved.

-However, if that booking or saving has an environmental impact - then the outside world becomes interested.
+But, now that travel has an environmental impact - the outside world becomes interested.